Deardorff's Glossary of International Economics

 Income disparity Inequality of income, usually referring to differences in average per capita incomes across countries.

-Income distribution A description of the fractions of a population that are at various levels of income.
-The larger are the differences in income, the "worse" the income distribution is usually said to be, the smaller the "better."
+Income distribution The fractions of a population that are at various levels of income.
+Larger differences in income are said to be "worse" and smaller are "better."
 International trade and factor movements can alter countries' income distributions by changing prices of low- and high-paid factors.

 Income elasticity Normally the income elasticity of demand; that is, the elasticity of demand with respect to income.